googleapis/gax-kotlin/README.md

 Google API extensions for Kotlin.

 KGax is a small set of utility libraries for interacting with generated [gRPC](https://grpc.io/) Java stubs in Kotlin.
-It may be used directly to make interacting with the gRPC stubs a little easier in Kotlin, or it can be combined with a code generator to produce higher-level client libraries leveraging gRPC.
+It may be used directly to make interacting with the gRPC stubs easier in Kotlin, or it can be combined with a code generator to produce higher-level client libraries leveraging gRPC.

 KGax currently includes: